orca-so/whirlpools/README.md

 When contributing to this repository, please include a changeset with your changes.
 You can create a changeset by running `yarn changeset`.
 If your changes are not related to any of the packages, you can create an empty changeset by running `yarn changeset --empty`.
 In your pull request, you do not have to manually update the version numbers.

-When changes are detected in main, `changesets` will automatically create a pull request to update the version of the packages.
-Once that pull request is merged, the packages will be published to the npm and cargo automatically.
+To publish packages to npm and cargo, you can run run the `publish` gh action.
+This will update the versions of the packages and publish them to npm and cargo.

 # Support

-### Questions

 Have problems integrating with the SDK?
 Pop by over to the Orca [Discord](https://discord.gg/nSwGWn5KSG) #dev-questions channel and chat with one of our engineers.